 Serves – 4

 - 160g/6 oz/1 cups grated melting cheese – see paragraph about for suggestions

 - 120 ml/½ cup crème fraîche, or mascarpone

 - 150g/5 oz log of soft goats cheese

 - Some fresh herbs if available…tarragon, or rosemary…not a disaster if omitted

 - Freshly ground pepper

 - In a big frying pan fry the lardons gently with a little olive oil, while you peel and chop the onions.
 Add the onions to the pan and continue to cook gently.

-- Meanwhile mix together the grated melting cheese with the crème fraîche, the pepper, the herbs and the mustard.
+- Meanwhile mix together the crème fraîche, the pepper, the herbs and the mustard.

 - Lay the puff pastry out on a baking sheet on a piece of baking paper (you can use the one it comes with).
 Score a line around it with a knife, not cutting right through the pastry, about an inch/2 cm in from the perimeter.
 This will make a raised pastry border which will help contain the filling.